OutsideIT/FireMotD/readme.md

  -C | --colortest [string] Prints color test to screen using the provided string,
                            or the default string 'FireMotD' if none provided.
- -U | --updates            Checks for system updates and prints count to stdout -s | --saveupdates        Checks for system updates and saves count to disk
+ -U | --updates            Checks for system updates and prints count to stdout -S | --saveupdates        Checks for system updates and saves count to disk
                            same as [ FireMotD -U > /var/tmp/updatecount.txt ]

 Available Themes: